-*Symptoms of Covid-19 include fever, new or worsening cough or shortness of breath, pneumonia, influenza-like illness, or upper respiratory tract infection (e.g. runny nose, sore throat).
+*Symptoms of Covid-19 often include fever or chills, extreme fatigue, new or worsening cough, shortness of breath.
 If you have any of these symptoms, please DO NOT come to clinic.
-Instead call the clinic so we can reschedule your appointments and you can discuss with your midwife.
+Instead email the clinic so we can reschedule your appointments and you can discuss with your midwife.

 *Pregnant patients with mild COVID 19+ symptoms should be kept at home in self-isolation.
-Most women will only experience mild or moderate cold/flu like symptoms.
+Most people will only experience mild or moderate cold/flu like symptoms.
 You should not have visitors if experiencing symptoms.

-*If you are unsure what to do please use the self-check on the Covid-19 Thrive app
+*If you are still unsure what to do please use the self-check on the Covid-19 Thrive app